typewriter221/Electer/README.md

 # Feasibility
 - Since the application will be using blockchain and data from the government, there won't be an inaccuracy in the data presented.
 - Machine Learning can easily be used to find the matches from the submissions.
+- Neural Networks can be used to predict matches.